In order to teach Level 1 to a single student, you will need these items:

 All About Reading Level 1 Materials (2nd Edition)

-All About Reading Level 1 Materials includes the Teacher’s Manual, one Student Packet (which contains the Activity Book and flashcards), and three readers.
+All About Reading Level 1 Materials includes the Teacher’s Manual, one Student Packet (which contains the Activity Book, flashcards, and stickers), and three readers.

 Reading Interactive Kit

 The Reading Interactive Kit provides the multisensory components for the All About Reading program.
 This is a one-time purchase, and you will use the same kit for all four levels of All About Reading.
 It comes in two versions: Basic and Deluxe.
 Visit Reading Interactive Kits for complete information.

 Magnetic White Board

 Many customers also like to purchase a 2’ x 3’ magnetic white board to use with the letter tiles, and we highly recommend one.
 Magnetic white boards are available at stores such as Walmart and Staples.

 If you used our Pre-reading program and your child loved Ziggy, you can continue to the fun with this optional book!
 This full-color book with perforated pages features nine file-folder games that reinforce the skills taught in All About Reading Level 1.

 Please note that the Level numbers on our books don’t refer to grade levels.
 Our lessons are mastery-based, not grade-level-based.
 This means that students are placed where they are at ability-wise, not according to age or grade level.
 So just because the books say Level 1 doesn’t meant that it is appropriate for all first graders.
 Some kids may begin the program in kindergarten, while others may begin at an older age.

 Download this placement test to determine if your student is ready for Level 1.